 Positive changes have been made by EU Member States in terms of enrolling Roma children in schools and dismantling segregated schooling.
 The ESF contributed in several ways in this field.
-Czech Republic, Finland, been developed by 8 Member States (Czech Republic, Germany, Finland, France, Hungary, Portugal, Slovenia and
+Czech Republic, Finland, Hungary, Spain, Ireland and Slovakia have measures dedicated to education of Roma and 17 EQUAL initiatives have been developed by 8 Member States (Czech Republic, Germany, Finland, France, Hungary, Portugal, Slovenia and Slovakia).